Football in Slovakia: Football Association

-Domestic football
+League football

-The Slovak club's football tournament is held every season in the so-called Fortuna liga.
-It is the highest division and is sponsored by Fortuna.
-The first Slovak football league was formed in its current form in 1993, when the common league was discontinued after the end of the federation with the Czech Republic.
-In 2007-08 it averaged at about 3000 spectators per game.
-However, it has to be taken into consideration that Slovakia only has 5.5 million inhabitants.
+The Slovak club's football tournament is held every season in the Slovak First Football League.
+The first Slovak football league was formed in its current form in 1993, when the Czechoslovak league was discontinued after the end of the federation with the Czech Republic.
+In 2007-08 there was an average of approximately 3000 spectators per game.
 The clubs sell their players to financially stronger clubs from western Europe.
-Examples of players that have succeeded in notable leagues are Marek Hamšík, who is captain of Italian club SSC Napoli, Peter Pekarík who captains Bundesliga side Hertha BSC or Martin Škrtel, a well-known former Liverpool centre-back currently playing for Fenerbahçe.
-Moreover, over the last few years more and more youngsters have been given chances to perform regularly in the league and as the result, many transfers were to be seen.
-For example Leon Bailey, Milan Škriniar, Stanislav Lobotka or Samuel Kalu could have been seen playing football at Slovak stadiums recently.
+Examples of players that have succeeded in notable leagues are Marek Hamšík, former captain of Italian club SSC Napoli, Peter Pekarík who captains Bundesliga side Hertha BSC and Martin Škrtel, a well-known former Liverpool centre-back.
+Moreover, over the last few years more and more youngsters have been given the chance to perform regularly in the league before being transferred abroad.
+For example Leon Bailey, Milan Škriniar, Stanislav Lobotka and Samuel Kalu all played in the Slovak league.

-The record champion is ŠK Slovan Bratislava with eight titles.
-Second comes MŠK Žilina with 7 titles.
+The record champion is ŠK Slovan Bratislava with 13 titles, followed by MŠK Žilina with 7 titles.

 The second-tier football league in Slovakia is called 2.
 Liga and 16 teams compete in it.
 The third tier league (known as 3.
 Liga) consists of four divisions of which three (division East, division Middle & division Bratislava) are of 16 teams and the other one (division West) consists of 18 teams.

 In 2010, MŠK Žilina became the third Slovak club to participate in the Champions League, where they were eliminated in the group stage.

+System

+As of the 2024–25 season:

 Slovak cup

-Slovak Cup is the football cup competition for Slovak club teams.
-It is organized annually by the Slovak Football Federation (Slovenský futbalový zväz, SFZ).

-The cup is held since the 1969/70 season, the first winner was the team of Slovan Bratislava.
+The Slovak Cup is the football cup competition for Slovak club teams.
+It is organized annually by the Slovak Football Association (Slovenský futbalový zväz, SFZ).
+The cup has been held since the 1969/70 season, the first winner was Slovan Bratislava, who is also the record holder, with 17 titles.

-Record winner is Slovan Bratislava with a total of 12 cup victories.

 National team

-The men's national team has recently been on the move and was able to qualify as a group winner for the 2010 World Cup in South Africa.
-After the Slovak team surprisingly won against the world champions Italy 3–2, the Slovaks also qualified for the knockout stages, where they were eliminated after a 2–1 defeat against the eventual finalists Netherlands.
+The men's national team qualified as group winners for the 2010 World Cup in South Africa.
+At the final tournament, the Slovak team surprisingly won against the world champions Italy 3–2, the Slovaks also qualified for the knockout stages, where they were eliminated after a 2–1 defeat against the eventual finalists Netherlands.

+The Slovak national team also qualified for UEFA Euro 2016, reaching the round of 16, and UEFA Euro 2020, where they were eliminated in the group stage.